Graham Martin: Evacuation of Saigon

 Martin was evacuated by helicopter from the US Embassy on the morning of 30 April 1975 as PAVN forces overran the city.
 Though he did not know it, the helicopter's crew had orders to arrest him and bring him on board by force if he had refused to go.
 The helicopter used was a USMC CH-46 Sea Knight call sign Lady Ace 09 of HMM-165, Bureau Number 154803.

 Death

 Martin died in March 1990 and is buried in Section 3 at Arlington National Cemetery.

 Family

-While Martin was serving as Ambassador to Thailand, his adopted nephew, Marine 1stLt Glenn Dill Mann, was killed near Chu Lai, South Vietnam, in November 1965, while attacking enemy positions at Thach Tru with his UH-1 helicopter gunship.
+While Martin was serving as Ambassador to Thailand, his adopted son, Marine 1stLt Glenn Dill Mann, was killed near Chu Lai, South Vietnam, in November 1965, while attacking enemy positions at Thach Tru with his UH-1 helicopter gunship.
 1stLt Mann is buried in Section 3 at Arlington National Cemetery.

 Exhibits

 The helicopter that evacuated Martin from Saigon, on the same day the Vietnam War ended, is on display at the Flying Leatherneck Aviation Museum in San Diego, California.